Mobile internet is an internet connection through 3G or 4G mobile phone networks — the same ones your smartphone connects to.

-Mobile broadband uses mobile phone networks as opposed to copper phone or fibre-optic cable lines, and for the most part can be accessed by any mobile device or any computer with a USB port.
+Mobile internet uses mobile phone networks as opposed to copper phone or fibre-optic cable lines and, for the most part, can be accessed by any mobile device or any computer with a USB port.
 No routers, cables or telephone lines are needed.

 In many ways, mobile internet is taking over from home broadband in much the same way as mobile phones took over from home phones in the 1990s.

 Greater flexibility and mobility are the key factors fuelling the growth of mobile broadband.
-And with increasingly sophisticated technology, mobile broadband is on course to replace traditional, phone-line based mediums soon.
-The arrival of 4G in the UK, which offers mobile internet speeds that dwarf 3G, means this is surely going to happy sooner rather than later.
+And with increasingly sophisticated technology, mobile broadband is a viable alternative to traditional, phone-line based mediums for some users, especially those with reliable access to 4G networks.

 Mobile internet can be accessed via: